fcarran/DevResources/README.md

 Yes, this will require some maintenance/upkeep as you add new apps to the Brewfile, so I'll add it to this repo for safe keeping.

+A good habit to get into is to install any available apps you use using this method - even fonts.

+UI apps can be searched for using `brew search <appname>` Apps available from the Mac App Store can be searched for using `mas search <appname>` Fonts can be searched for in a similar manner, `brew search <font>`